poonchuanan/tp/docs/UserGuide.md

-	                       - Edits activity at index LIST_INDEX of latest list printed out to exercise done, EXERCISE_DESCRIPTION, calories lost, CALORIE_COUNT find d/ DESCRIPTION    - Searches for all activities description with the DESCRIPTION keyword find c/ CALORIE_COUNT  - Searches for all activities with calories of CALORIE_COUNT find a/ DESCRIPTION1 / DESCRIPTION2 .../ DESCRIPTIONn
+	                       - Edits activity at index LIST_INDEX of latest list printed out to exercise done, EXERCISE_DESCRIPTION, calories lost, CALORIE_COUNT find d/ DESCRIPTION    - Searches for all activities description with the DESCRIPTION keyword find c/ CALORIE_COUNT  - Searches for all activities with calories of CALORIE_COUNT find a/ DESCRIPTION1 / DESCRIPTION2 .../ DESCRIPTION
-                           - Searches for all activities with ALL matching keywords from DESCRIPTION1 to DESCRIPTIONn find e/ DESCRIPTION1 / DESCRIPTION2 .../ DESCRIPTIONn
+	                        - Searches for all activities with ALL matching keywords from DESCRIPTION1 to DESCRIPTION find e/ DESCRIPTION1 / DESCRIPTION2 .../ DESCRIPTION
-                           - Searches for all activities with AT LEAST one matching keyword from DESCRIPTION1 to DESCRIPTIONn move from/ INDEX1 below/ INDEX2
+	                        - Searches for all activities with AT LEAST one matching keyword from DESCRIPTION1 to DESCRIPTION move from/ INDEX1 below/ INDEX2
 	                       - Moves the activity at index INDEX1 to the index below INDEX2 delete LIST_INDEX      - Deletes activity located at index LIST_INDEX of latest list printed out